andreas-schwenk/pysell/README.md

 To generate randomized variables, arbitrary Python-Code can be evaluated (this is secure, since the code is executed only locally on the teachers computer).

 For each question, 5 instances are drawn.
-In case that you won't use random numbers, all instances are equal.
+In case that you won't use random numbers, all generated instances are equal.

 - Python code is embedded into a pair of `"""`.
-The triple-quotations must written in distinct lines, without any other characters.
+The triple-quotations must be written in distinct lines, without any other characters.
 Python code be provided before its variables are accessed in the textual part.

 - Variables denoted in math mode in text are replaced by its actual values (the execution environment randomly chooses one of the 5 instances).